Some of the projects, all intended to be services to our community, that the MPWCF

 malfeasance found in the previous 1996-2002 administration.
 The

-Chairman of the By-laws Committee, David Bossman, adopted without a suggested
+Chairman of the By-laws Committee, David Bossman, adopted most of the bylaws without

 (by me) discussion of all of the ones he understood, but

 ignored (without questioning "why") those he could not understand a